Bob Simmons (surfer)

 Robert Wilson Simmons (March 29, 1919 – September 26, 1954) was an American surfer and surfboard shaper, considered to be the father of the modern surfboard.
+There were two primary schools of thought at that time concerning surfboard shape.
+Simmons championed the round bottom board.
+The other school, flat bottom, ultimately prevailed, primarily because of its ability to hold a board in a steep wave.
+Round bottom boards tended to "spin out" of such wave faces.

 Simmons was born in Los Angeles, California.
 During his early teens, he developed a tumor on his left ankle which nearly caused his leg to be amputated.
 After beating the cancer, Bob was involved in a serious motorcycle collision.
 He studied mathematics at the California Institute of Technology but dropped out.

 While staying in the hospital he was advised to try surfing.
 He first rode a surfboard at age 20 at Newport Beach, California.
 Simmons was also famous for being one of the first to incorporate fiberglass and polyester resin to create a lightweight, durable surfboard.

-In 1954, Simmons drowned while surfing at Windansea Beach in San Diego, California.
+In 1954, Simmons drowned while surfing at Bird Rock in San Diego, California.